- Do you handle Real Estate Sales?

 Physical Address for mailing packages - 195 Commercial St - Rockport, Maine 04856

 Mailing Address for sending checks and agreements - PO Box 100 Rockport, Maine 04856

 If you need to send a package to yourself, or someone else needs to send you a package - DO NOT SEND IT WITH OUT ASKING US ABOUT IT FIRST.
 Our rental properties are spread out 120 miles in either direction of our office.
 It is easy for us to deliver packages to properties within 10 miles or so of our office - but not to the more remote one from our office.

-Exactly twenty days prior to your arrival, and after you are paid in full, you will automatically be sent a system generated e-mail with the access information as well as the driving directions for your property.
+Exactly twenty one days prior to your arrival, and after you are paid in full, you will automatically be sent a system generated e-mail with the access information as well as the driving directions for your property.
 Our directions will include stops at the closest major grocery shopping store to your property and will help you avoid roads that are not in great shape or frequently congested.
 The directions will take you right to the driveway of the property.
-Then, the directions go one step further and instruct you on how to gain access to the property either through a lock box containing a key, by finding a hidden key, or in some houses, right through an unlocked door to find a key on the kitchen counter.
-You will only be provided ONE key to the property you are renting.
+Then, the directions go one step further and instruct you on how to gain access to the property either through an electronic lock, a lock box containing a key, by finding a hidden key, or in some houses, right through an unlocked door to find a key on the kitchen counter.
+You will only be provided ONE key to the property you are renting (except at properties with electronic locks in which no key will be provided).
 Simply return the key to the lock box during your stay as needed for other members of your party to use.